 Do also note that if you use an airgun– be it BB or pellet gun– to assault or otherwise harm an individual, you have committed the crime with a deadly weapon, which is worse than normal assault, and the court may look at your air gun as an effective firearm, so just don’t.
 In fact, just don’t harm people, you’ll be happier that way.

-This pageOpens in a new tab. on Giffords Law Center is full of information about how state governments in the US treat airguns.
+This page on Giffords Law Center is full of information about how state governments in the US treat airguns.
 You can use it to look for your state and how your state will treat airguns, but keep in mind that cities within states are free to establish their own laws that do not run counter to state and national laws, so remember to look up your city laws or ask the police.

 Other nations do count airguns as firearms, like India and the UK when the airgun is over a certain power level.